syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Loading-password-protected-PDFs.md

 ---
 layout: post
 title: Loading encrypted PDFs using SfPdfViewer in Xamarin Forms | Syncfusion
-description: PDF Viewer allows the user to load and view the password protected PDF documents
+description: Describes how PDF Viewer allows the user to load and view the password protected PDF documents in Xamarin Forms
 platform: Xamarin
 control: SfPdfViewer
 documentation: ug